archana2011/gitignore-excercise/README.md

 # Welcome to the Use .gitignore exercise!

 This exercise checks your knowledge on using a `.gitignore` file.
-It is automatically graded via a workflow once you have completed the instructions.
+It is automatically graded via a workflow once you have completed the instructions..

 ## About this exercise